 Knowledge of disease cycles provides strategies for prevention of their spread and for their management.
 These diseases are associated with insect-borne prokaryotes and are a serious threat to production of coconut palm, citrus and grapevine.
-In order to reduce both local losses (thus preventing also social problems) and threats to European agro-industry, TROPICSAFE will focus its work on the main and most severe insect-borne phloem restricted bacterial diseases threatening selected tropical and subtropical areas.
+In order to reduce both local losses (thus preventing also social problems) and threats to European agro-industry, TROPICSAFE focused its work on the main and most severe insect-borne phloem restricted bacterial diseases threatening selected tropical and subtropical areas.

 Lethal Yellowing - Coconut Palm